International

 One of football's greatest ever number 10s scored the “Goal of the Century” four minutes later when he out-dribbled five England players from his half of the field to score.
 The match ended 2-1, with the Adidas Azteca ball making it through the full 90 minutes.

-Argentina became World Cup champions in Mexico after defeating West Germany in the final.
+Argentina became World Cup champions in Mexico after defeating West in the final.

 2022 is the year for Maradona memorabilia